FRC5190/2020Training/common/using_git.md

 ## Instructions

 1. Learn the basics of using GitHub.
-Google is your friend.
 Write one sentence that describes each of the following:
     - Repository
     - File
     - Clone
     - Branch
     - Master
     - Push
     - Pull request

 2. Our team stores all the repositories here: https://github.com/frc5190.
 Answer the following questions:
     - How many repositories do you see here?
     - Which repository do you think contains the code for 2019 competition robot?
     - What repository is this training material in?

 3. Install Git on your machine.
 Search for `Git for windows` or `Git for mac`.